 The paucity of standard documentary evidence enhances the value of some recent archaeological research on the lethality of the fourteenth-century Black Death.
-Sharon DeWitte and her colleagues have compared skeletal evidence from London's East Smithfield plague cemetery and non-epidemic samples from medieval cemeteries in the Danish towns of Viborg and Odense in order to test for adverse selection among those who succumbed to plague (DeWitte and Wood 2008; DeWitte and Hughes-Morey 2012; DeWitte and Slavin 2013).
-Their findings are further ammunition against the case for no selection.
-They report that 'people who experienced physiological stressors, and who developed stress markers in response to those stressors, at some point (perhaps even long) before the arrival of the epidemic were subsequently more likely to die during the Black Death compared to their peers who lacked the stress markers' (DeWitte 2014: 114).
-The finding is striking, although whether the economic and environmental pressures endured by Londoners, of whom there were about one hundred thousand on the eve of the Black Death, approximated those facing the people buried in Odense and Viborg, both towns with populations of a few thousand inhabitants at most, is questionable.
+Sharon DeWitte and her colleagues have compared skeletal evidence from London's East Smithfield plague cemetery and non-epidemic samples from medieval cemeteries in the Danish towns of Viborg and Odense in order to test for whether those who succumbed to plague were more likely to have suffered from other health problems in the past (DeWitte and Wood 2008; DeWitte and Hughes-Morey 2012; DeWitte and Slavin 2013).
+Their findings also argue against the case for no selection.
+They report that 'people who experienced physiological stressors, and who developed stress markers in response to those stressors, at some point (perhaps even long) before the arrival of the epidemic were subsequently more likely to die during the Black Death compared to their peers who lacked the stress markers' (DeWitte 2014, p.
+114).
+The finding is intriguing, although whether the economic and environmental pressures endured by Londoners, of whom there were about one hundred thousand on the eve of the Black Death, approximated those facing the people buried in Odense and Viborg, both towns with populations of a few thousand inhabitants at most, is moot.

 My reading of the scant evidence is that both the mortality and lethality rates associated with bubonic plague are likely to have varied across Europe.
-Yet even though Benedictow's estimate of mortality, if not also that of lethality, seems too high, his depiction of the first outbreak of the Black Death as 'the greatest catastrophe ever' is apt.
+Yet even though Benedictow's estimate of mortality, if not also that of lethality, seems on the high side, his depiction of the first outbreak of the Black Death as 'the greatest catastrophe ever' is apt.
 No other disaster in European history-war, famine, or epidemic-matches it.
 The Black Death was unparalleled because it was so easy to transmit and because of its power to kill.

-Before the 1890s the only half-effective cure against the bubonic plague was to lance the buboes, an extremely painful procedure which apparently reduced the fatality rate (but compare Boghurst 1894: 87, 89).
-The fatality rate from Ebola in 2014-15 was much lower than from untreated Yersinia pestis (Table 2).
-The fatality rate was also very variable between the three countries, but lower everywhere than in the Republic of the Congo in 2002-4 (where out of 178 reported cases, 157 resulted in death).
-World Health Organization data suggest that the overall fatality rate during the recent outbreak was 40 per cent, ranging from 29 per cent in Sierra Leone to 67 per cent in neighbouring Guinea (see Table 2 and Figure 1b).
+Before the 1890s the only half-effective cure against the bubonic plague was to lance the buboes, an extremely painful procedure which apparently reduced the fatality rate (but compare Boghurst 1894, pp. 87, 89).
+The fatality rate from Ebola in 2014-15 was much lower than that from untreated Yersinia pestis (Table 2).
+The fatality rate was also very variable between the three countries affected by the pandemic, but lower everywhere than in the Republic of the Congo in 2002-4 (where out of 178 reported cases, 157 resulted in death).9 World Health Organization data suggest that the overall fatality rate during the recent outbreak was 40 per cent, ranging from 29 per cent in Sierra Leone to 67 per cent in neighbouring Guinea (see Table 2 and Figure 1b).
 There were 36 cases and 15 deaths outside the three countries.
 Neighbouring Nigeria and Mali accounted for 28 of those cases and 14 of the deaths.
+Do these numbers reflect differences in reporting practices across the three countries?
+Or was the relatively low lethality in Sierra Leone due to more effective medical care?
+We do not know, but if the huge range in the ratio of reported deaths from COVID-19 to reported cases is indicative, both factors probably played a role.10